2014 Summer Program in Taiwan – CIHR Institute of Genetics

 - Research Proposal Summary: Describe the proposed research and/or activities that will contribute to increasing collaborative research and exchanges between Canada and Taiwan, in particular: (i) the fit between the candidate's current research program and the proposed summer project; and (ii) the possibility for future novel collaborative efforts following the summer program between the research environments in Canada and Taiwan.
 Summaries must: (i) not exceed two pages in length, (ii) include the title, and (iii) be signed by the candidate and the current supervisor

-One original copy of the application must be sent to CIHR-IG by mail.
-Please mail the completed application to the following address:
+- Mail one signed copy of the completed application to the following address:

 CIHR Institute of Genetics